 Do you dream of moving away to a nicer climate?
 Are you thinking of selling your home at all?
 Or do you just want to make a fresh start?
-These are all questions we ask ourselves almost on a daily basis if we are unhappy with our surroundings.
+These are all questions we ask ourselves almost daily if we are unhappy with our surroundings.
 We all have a reason to make a change, and it is something that can be feasible if you put the right amount of planning and preparation in place.
 When you are deciding to up stakes and go for a new life, there are some things to think about before you put up a “for sale” sign on your front lawn.

-Your finances are the most important thing to start off with.
+Your finances are the most important thing to start with.
 Can you afford a place that is within your means?
 And it’s not just taking into account the costs of the house, what about groceries, taxes, gasoline, your utilities?
 If you research into the area you are interested in, how does it weigh up in comparison to your current outgoings?
 If you are looking to move to a completely different part of the country, then you need to examine the expenses.
 If your income stays the same and the living costs are low, then you are making a great profit!

 The job market is a big concern for many people, and if they are the sole breadwinner, the pressure to earn is a big priority, and problems can be thrown up based on the type of work you are involved with.
 Banking or business will be more concentrated in the city areas, and farming and factories tend to be located in rural areas.
 As well as the types of work, the salary can vary based on the location.

-Commuting options are another feature of the modern world that can be a determining factor on where you live.
+Commuting options are another feature of the modern world that can be a determining factor in where you live.
 The costs of homes out in rural or suburban areas will cost less, but without access to main roads or rail links, it can make traveling to work every day a stressful experience.
 Commuting can also have a detrimental effect on your home life and family relationships.
 So before choosing an area that appears to have the full package, you may want to spend a few days there to get a feel for the place and see how it affects you on a personal level.